 ADHD cannot be cured, but it can be managed with 4 main approaches, or a combination of treatments:

-Stimulant medicines for ADHD.
+Stimulant medication for ADHD.

 Although methylphenidate can be a successful treatment for ADHD symptoms in children over 6 years old and teenagers, doctors do not fully know how it works.
 Methylphenidate is also sometimes referred to by the brand name Ritalin.

-However, it is thought it helps by stimulating parts of the brain that responsible for changing mental and behavioural reactions.
+However, it is thought it helps by stimulating parts of the brain responsible for changing mental and behavioural reactions.

 Methylphenidate is given under close supervision from a GP and ADHD specialist.
 It may be given as several doses a day or by using slow release tablets.